EPFL-Center-for-Imaging/image-analysis-field-guide/README.md

 ## Build and run with `docker`

-Build the image (for a given URL):
+Build the image (for the given URLs of your site and JupyterHub):

 ```
 docker build \
   --build-arg NOTION_KEY=$NOTION_KEY \
   --build-arg DEPLOY_URL=http://localhost:8080/ \
+  --build-arg JUPYTERHUB_HOST=localhost \
+  --build-arg JUPYTERHUB_PORT=8000 \
   -t $(whoami)/$(basename ${PWD}) .
 ```